GOMC-WSU/Workshop/README.md

 This repository provides example and instruction to learn about GOMC and its capabilities.
 In each direcoty, there is a README.txt or pdf file to instruct the user.

-The order of performing the workshop is as follow:
+The order of performing the workshop is as follow :

 1. NVT/argon/build
 2. NVT/argon/argon_T_120K